President Trump Used the State of the Union to Call for an End to Investigations. So Did Nixon

 Trump’s claim that the investigations will directly harm the economy appears to have a mixed basis in history.

 The economy was in fact weak for the duration of the Watergate era, with stocks losing 42% of their value during the period of the scandal, from January 1973 to August 1974.
-However, the period of the scandal also coincided with spiking inflation, a global oil shock and spiking inflation.
+However, the period of the scandal also coincided with a global oil shock and spiking inflation.

 On the other hand, the economy remained strong throughout throughout the investigation of Bill Clinton during the late 1990s.
 According to Gallup, 71% of Americans said in a January 1999 poll that the period was the “best economy of their lifetime,” according to Gallup.

-That scandal did impact the stock market, but it ultimately bounced back. “[After] investors concluded that this event would not likely lead to recession,” Sam Stovall, chief investment strategist for CFRA, has said, “the [market] then went on to recover the entire decline and set a new all-time high,”
+That scandal did impact the stock market, but it ultimately bounced back. “[After] investors concluded that this event would not likely lead to recession,” Sam Stovall, chief investment strategist for CFRA, has said.
+“The [market] then went on to recover the entire decline and set a new all-time high.”